coreymaps/cs/content/authors/corey/_index.md

 # - Visitors
 ---

 I'm a PhD student in Earth and Environmental Sciences at the [CUNY Grad Center](https://www.gc.cuny.edu/earth-and-environmental-sciences).
-The technical depth of my work is rooted in the science of [Earth observation](https://en.wikipedia.org/wiki/Earth_observation).
+The technical depth of my work is rooted in the science of satellite [synthetic aperture radar](https://www.earthdata.nasa.gov/learn/backgrounders/what-is-sar) for [Earth observation](https://en.wikipedia.org/wiki/Earth_observation).
 The breadth of my work spans applications in terrestrial hydrology and cryospheric sciences to the physical and environmental aspects of geopolitical conflict.
+I develop scientific algorithms to translate raw forms of satellite radar data into information valuable to the study of water resources, water related hazards, and information that can support humanitarian decision-making and emergency response.

 I was born and raised in Berkeley, CA and am currently based in New York City.
-I sit at the [City College of New York](https://www.ccny.cuny.edu/eas) (CCNY) in West Harlem.
+I sit at the [City College of New York](https://www.ccny.cuny.edu/eas) (CCNY) in West Harlem where I teach undergraduate-level laboratory sections introducing students to the earth and environmental sciences.